mateoespinosa/remix/README.md

 ## Running Experiments
-For our experiments we will use the data located in https://github.com/sumaiyah/DNN-RE-data and you can find all our code in the `experiments/` directory of this repository.
-You can run recreate several of our cross-validation experiments using the provided executable `run_experiment.py` which offers the following options:
+To recreate all the experiments we present in our [ECLAIRE paper](https://xai4debugging.github.io/files/papers/efficient_decompositional_rule.pdf), you will need to download the data located in [here](https://github.com/sumaiyah/DNN-RE-data), as well as some of the data we have included in this repository under `remix/experiments/datasets/`.
+All of the code needed for running a given experiment can be found in the `remix/experiments/` directory of this repository.
+To recreate the results obtained in any of our cross-validation experiments, you may use the provided executable `run_experiment.py` which offers the following options:
 ```bash
 $python run_experiment.py --help
 usage: run_experiment.py [-h] [--config file.yaml] [--n_folds N]